Last Updated February 3, 2022

 Additionally, if you are willing to live in Guatemala full-time, it’s possible to get citizenship after five years.

 If you can afford it, Hong Kong is perhaps the most exciting city in Asia.
-While the special administrative region of China is tightening its banking and corporate policies as it applies to join the OECD, the tax policy is still very friendly.
+While the special administrative region of China is tightening its banking and corporate policies as it applies to joining the OECD, the tax policy is still very friendly.

 While the immigrant investor program was canceled in 2015, entrepreneurs can obtain a residence permit by creating or joining a start-up business in Hong Kong and proving that they will make a substantial contribution to the economy.